Skip to content

 8. Onboarding Capacity

 Onboarding capacity refers to the total number of onboarding projects your team or individual reps can manage effectively without sacrificing quality.
-It’s different from current workload—it’s about your limit.
+It’s different from the current workload—it’s about your limit.

 Onboarding capacity is one of the most strategic metrics you can track.
 It tells you when to scale your team, invest in automation, or adjust sales and implementation timelines.